mixxxdj/manual/source/chapters/djing_with_mixxx.rst

 unaligned.
 The DJ had to adjust the beat grid manually in oder to make use of auto-beatmatching via :guilabel:`SYNC` button.

-.. versionchanged:: 1.11
-   Mixxx comes with a new ultra-precise BPM and beat detector.
+Now Mixxx comes with a new ultra-precise BPM and beat detector.
 The beat grid is adjusted after track analysis is finished.
 Manual adjustments are redundant in many cases because Mixxx knows where the beats are.